 We spent one night in El Cosmico on our trip to Marfa, choosing to stay in the Battleship airstream.
 If you head to Marfa from November-March (when the overnight temps can drop as low as 30 degrees F), I’d recommend trying to get one of the airstreams so you’re warm and cozy.

 We loved staying in the Battleship one- it’s newly renovated and one of the only ones with an indoor shower, which makes a huuuuge difference during early am showers in the winter.
 We also enjoyed our spacious deck, and dug how comfy the living room was- hello leather couch you can sink into.

 If you decide to stay at El Cosmico, book early.
-We reserved our airstream 3 months in advance- it’s not uncommon for the airstreams, as well as teepees and yurts to sell out.
+We reserved our airstream three months in advance- it’s not uncommon for the airstreams, as well as teepees and yurts, to sell out.